A Variational Formulation of Accelerated Optimization on Riemannian Manifolds: Definitions and Preliminaries

-A local minimum of a geodesically convex or $\alpha$-WQC function is also a global minimum, and a geodesically strongly convex function either has no minimum or a unique global minimum. \end{definition}
+A local minimum of a geodesically convex or weakly-quasi-convex function is also a global minimum, and a geodesically strongly convex function either has no minimum or a unique global minimum.
+Also note that a geodesically convex function is $\lambda$-weakly-quasi-convex with $\lambda=1$. \end{definition}